 Summary: A heavy debt load can leave a small business vulnerable to financial problems.
-They won’t be able to respond to changing market conditions or business emergencies.
+The business won’t be able to respond to changing market conditions or business emergencies.
 Unfortunately, many small and midsized companies fail due to excessive debt.

 Everyone agrees that too much debt is bad.
 Despite this, there is disagreement over the amount of debt considered safe.
 While some debt can be beneficial, it depends on the type of debt, its use, and its objective.